Welcome — I’m Sarah, a qualified and experienced Counsellor and Clinical Supervisor.

 Are sessions confidential?

-As a professional counsellor and an Accredited Registered Member of The British Association for Counselling and Psycotherapy (Registered MBACP (Accred)), I offer a high standard of confidentiality.
+As a professional counsellor, holding accreditation with both the BACP and NCPS, I offer a high standard of confidentiality.
 Confidentiality is a fundamental element within counselling in order to provide you with a safe and private space to talk.
 I will not give information to your doctor or anyone else without your permission.
 The only time I might break confidentiality is if there is a serious risk of harm to you or others, and in very rare cases where required by law.

 How many sessions will I need?